-Water Online’s “Math Solutions” series, presented by wastewater consultant and trainer Dan Theobald (“Wastewater Dan”), instructs operators on specific math solutions for operator certification exam preparation.
+Water Online’s “Math Solutions,” presented by wastewater consultant and trainer Dan Theobald (“Wastewater Dan”), instructs operators on pump performance and efficiency calculations.

 An innovative leadership and training program launched by the American Public Works Association (APWA) is helping public works departments of public agencies and municipalities nationwide train and credential tomorrow’s public works leaders.